How to sell a deceased person’s car

 It usually takes around four weeks to get a duplicate V5C by post.

-You must write a letter with the same information you’d include if selling privately, and get the trader to fill out the section of the V5C headed: ‘sell, transfer or part-exchange your vehicle to the motor trade’.
+This may be an easier option for many.
+You’ll need to go through the same steps of informing the DVLA that you’re taking on selling the car, without transferring the ownership to yourself, and then get the dealer to whom you’re selling to fill out the section of the V5C headed: ‘sell, transfer or part-exchange your vehicle to the motor trade’.
 You should tear this section out and send it with your letter to the DVLA’s sensitive casework team, while the trader keeps the remainder of the V5C.

-However, a dealer may want to see evidence that you are entitled to sell the vehicle before they buy it, while the size of the estate and who is managing it may affect what documentation they want to see.
-It is possible to sell a car before probate has been granted, but you may not be able to sell the car to a trader without a death certificate.
+However, a dealer may want to see evidence that you are entitled to sell the car before they buy it, while the size of the estate and who is managing it may affect what documentation they want to see.
+It’s possible to sell a car before probate has been granted, but you may not be able to sell the car to a trader without a death certificate.

 Among the documents that a trader may want to see before buying a deceased person’s car would be: